hankim813/koa-angular-lecture/README.md

 # Koa x AngularJS Lecture
 by *Han Kim*

-Today we'll explore the wonders of [Koa](http://koajs.com/), a :fire: backend `node.js` framework that is growing in popularity, and [AngularJS](https://angularjs.org/), the single page stunner.
+Today we'll explore the wonders of [Koa](http://koajs.com/), a :fire: backend `node.js` framework that is growing in popularity, and [AngularJS](https://angularjs.org/), the single page stunner :star2:

 We're going to be live coding a simple decoupled app that lets you send fun gifs using the [Giphy API](https://api.giphy.com/)!